mrkan/techLeadDiary/Intro.md

 Take a moment to pause.
 What other blames can you think of?
 Write them down.

-The audacious argument is that we have given away way more control than we may have wanted.
-And again organizational leadership frameworks reinforce continually that it's the worker who needs to be provided with enablement.
-And hence a give-and-take transaction always exists where there needs to be none.
-Can you see your manager trying to solve your problem while being nice to you?
+The audacious argument is that we have given away way more control than we may have wanted to while organizational leadership frameworks continually reinforce  that it's the worker who needs to be provided with enablement.
+And hence a provider-and-consumer transaction always exists in a place where there needs to be none.
+Can you see your (provider) manager trying to solve your problem at the workplace while being nice to you?

 ## The simple alternative

+>*"Look within, you are the world" - Jiddu Krishnamurti*

 Just as audacious is the argument, the answer is the polar opposite, it's quite simple.